Schladming: Non-winter months

 The surrounding mountains are popular with climbers and hikers and country lovers.
 In the summer, downhill toboggan runs and an outdoor swimming complex are open.

 The UCI Mountainbike Worldcup has taken place in Schladming since 2004.

 In 2010, the Mountainbike Worldcup in Schladming was relocated to Leogang due to construction work taking place for the Ski World Championships in 2013.

 History

 The first official mention of the settlement on the site of today's Schladming dates back to 1180.
 First name of the town was Slaebnich which is of Slavic origin (Slovenian; Slabnik, Slapnik).
 In the early and high Middle Ages, the place, like the whole of Styria, belonged to the settlement of the Alpine Slavs and was part of the Slavic principality of Carantania.

 During the period of German colonization, the place gradually acquired a Germanic character, although many Slavic elements were preserved in culture and language.

+Politics

+The municipal council (Gemeinderat) consists of 25 members.
+Since the 2025 local elections, it is made up of the following parties: